w3c/wai-intro-wcag/content/index.md

 ### Supplemental guidance {#supplement}

-Supplemental guidance provides additional information beyond what is required in WCAG 2.0 and 2.1.
-It addresses improving accessibility for people with cognitive disabilities and people with low vision.
-Links to supplemental guidance will be added to this section in the future.
+Supplemental guidance provides additional information beyond what is required in WCAG 2.
+"Making Content Usable for People with Cognitive and Learning Disabilities" helps you increase accessibility for people with cognitive and learning disabilities.
+It is introduced in [Supplemental Guidance: Content Usable](/cognitive/#supplemental-guidance-content-usable).

 ## WCAG 2.0 is ISO/IEC 40500 {#iso}